leeib3041/Shortest-paths/README.md

 - increment the number of arcs (1000, 40000)

 Open this README file with a normal text editor and report the timings obtained discussing the reason why you obtained each result.

+# use a simple graph with 10 nodes and 20 arcs

+  Result:
+    Graph generated
+    Time with Dijkstra's algorithm: 0.000727
+    Time with Dynamic programming: 5.1e-05
+    They are the same

+    Dynamic programming is over 14 times (7.27e-4/5.1e-05) faster than Dijkstra's algorithm.
+Dynamic programming is faster in general because it doesn't have to compute the distance for each node everytime like Dijkstra's does.
+However, Dijkstra's significantly slower given (10, 20) because the more edges there are, the more frequent a vertex is being updated.

+# increment the number of nodes to be lower than the number of arcs (1000, 500)

+  Result:
+    Graph generated
+    Time with Dijkstra's algorithm: 29.28
+    Time with Dynamic programming: 17.6824
+    They are the same

+    Dynamic programming is about 1.6 times (29.28/17.6824) faster than Dijkstra's algorithm.
+This time Dynamic programming didn't get a significant lead because

+# increment the number of arcs (1000, 40000)

+  Result:
+    Graph generated
+    Time with Dijkstra's algorithm: 198.539
+    Time with Dynamic programming: 17.5887
+    They are the same

+    Dynamic programming is about 11 times faster than Dijkstra's algorithm.